datarobot/dr-apps/README.md

     App that uses local file for create new custom application

 Options:
-    -e, --base-env TEXT   Name or ID for execution environment  [required] -p, --path DIRECTORY  Path to folder with files that should be uploaded [required]
+    -e, --base-env TEXT   Name or ID for execution environment.  [required] -p, --path DIRECTORY  Path to folder with files that should be uploaded.
+                          Default: current folder
     -n, --name TEXT       Name for new custom application.
 Default: CustomApp -t, --token TEXT      Pubic API access token.
-    -E, --endpoint TEXT   Data Robot Public API endpoint --help                Show this message and exit.
+    -E, --endpoint TEXT   Data Robot Public API endpoint.
+    --help                Show this message and exit.

 ```